7 Social Media Marketing Tips for Financial Services

 As I work with our conference speakers, I wanted to share some key marketing insights and recommendations.

 1. Stand Out With Instagram

 I’ve said for a couple years now that Instagram is the most important social network for most businesses, next to Facebook.
-And that is truer today than ever.
-Instagram is on the verge of 1 billion monthly active users.
+And that is more true today than ever.
+Instagram has 1 billion monthly active users.
 No other social network has crossed that mark outside of Facebook, who is currently at over 2 billion MAUs.